saucey/angular2/README.md

 ### Step 2 (Optional) - Prepare your machine

-Before the **Step 3** below, remember to setup your global user locally.
+Before the **Step 3** below, remember to setup your global Git user locally.
 Please follow [this tutorial to work with Bitbucket](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-config) and also [set up SSH for Git](https://confluence.atlassian.com/display/BITBUCKET/Set+up+SSH+for+Git) for personal Bitbucket's area.

 ### Step 3 - Clone repository on your local machine